-From the architect.
+Text description provided by the architects.
 Previously occupied by a tiny bach, the site, across the road and one house back from the water, had great potential to make the most of the available views and sun.

 Having lived in the bach for several years the client required a house that would maximise light and space, whilst maintaining a degree of privacy and separation from its predominantly “suburban” neighbours.